How to Cool Down a MacBook?

 CPU tab in the top bar

-1. To sort the processes by CPU usage, click the % CPU column header in CPU tab.
+1. To sort the processes by CPU usage, click the % CPU column header in the CPU tab.
 This will sort the list based on CPU usage, with the most resource-intensive apps appearing at the top.

 Sort the processes by CPU usage